GCR carriages - Parker style

 1st (FK)

-I have good illustrations, and because most of these early designs lasted into BR days.
+I have some good illustrations because most of these early designs lasted into BR days.
 The Diagrams were:

 Built |